ashvardanian/SimSIMD/include/README.md

 NumKong does not use OpenMP and does not create a hidden thread pool.
 Standard pthreads are linked via CMake's `Threads` package.
-Parallelism is host-controlled: partition work across row ranges and dispatch through Fork Union, `std::thread`, or any external scheduler.
+Parallelism is host-controlled: partition work across row ranges and dispatch through ForkUnion, `std::thread`, or any external scheduler.